iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.2.2/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.scot.covidtracker 1 reviews"/>
 </p>

+> Useless - doesn't just scan QR codes so try to enter the numeric code which is rejected.
+Have to get the venue to book us in which defeats the whole point.<br> :date: __2021-06-27 22:39:08__

+> Useless....many QR codes not recognised and advised to use the camera which didn't work either.....it's pointless.<br> :date: __2021-06-25 13:33:39__

 > Doesn't work in England.
 Total waste of time.<br> :date: __2021-06-16 08:36:42__

 > Got my test results as( -) Negative and got sms with some code to enter in app but there is no option in the app that I can punch in as tested negative I guess app is only ppl who has positive test results<br> :date: __2021-06-15 15:34:06__